metomi/rose/sphinx/tutorial/rose/furthertopics/rose-stem.rst

-The known good output should be the result of a control run. ``rose ana`` will compare the answers from this file (obtained using the extract and comparison methods in the ``rose-app.conf`` file) with the results from the user's code change.
+The known good output should be the result of a control run. ``rose ana`` will compare the answers from this file (obtained using the extract and comparison methods in the :rose:file:`rose-app.conf` file) with the results from the user's code change.

 Replace the ``/home/user/spaceship`` paths in the ``rose_ana_position`` app with the path to this file.